lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ---

 ### How to Verify Nextflow Pipeline Job Runs

+It is helpful to use a very simple Nextflow script to test environment setup.
+Linked below is a very short Nextflow script that you can use for testing.

  - VERIFY using a short example script - [link](https://gist.github.com/lynnlangit/c1ed2a3535b3ae6711dd14687d5174c3), uses two BASH processes (tasks), use for quick env verification.
  - VERIFY the output files from the examples above
  - REVIEW Nextflow examples which produce files in a `results` folder